haoozhang/haoozhang.github.io/_posts/Design Pattern/2022-12-08-Factory Pattern.md

 ![img](/img/DesignPattern/factory_motivation.png)

 This design doesn't meet the open closed principle.
 Suppose that we want to add one pizza type or pizza store, we have to update the method implementation.

+### Definition

+The **Factory Method Pattern** defines an interface for creating an object in super class, but lets subclasses decide which class to instantiate. **Factory Method** lets a class defer instantiation to subclasses.

 ### Applicability